When to Travel to South Korea: Weather Breakdown by Month & Season

 December

-Overview of weather in Korea in December: The first official month of winter in Korea hits swiftly as we leave behind the brilliant autumn travel season.
-As long as you’re well prepared, winter in Korea isn’t such a bad thing.
+As long as you’re well prepared, though, I don’t think winter in South Korea is such a bad thing.
 December sees cooler temperatures than November.
-It’s still sunny and dry though.
-You’ll still find plenty of opportunities to take on outdoor activities.
+It’s still sunny and dry, though.
+While living here in winter, I still found plenty of opportunities to take on outdoor activities, even hiking.

 City Avg.
 High Avg.
 Low Avg.
 Temp Rainfall

-The best month to visit Korea is April or October.
+The best months to visit South Korea are April or October.

 Why visit in April?